xixi219/MOS/README.md

 ## Result

-If you wish to visualize the distribution, please execute the 'csv_distribution.ipynb' notebook.
+If you wish to visualize the distribution, please execute the `csv_distribution.ipynb` notebook.

 For the different train/test audio files: